Last Updated on January 15, 2025

 Stroll Through the Galata Tower Area

-You can see the Galata Tower across the Bosphorus from the old city and reach it by taxi or walking across the Galata Bridge.
+The Galata Tower is across the Bosporus from the old city.
+You can reach it by taxi or walking across the Galata Bridge.
 Go up to the top for a good view of Istanbul.

-After you come down, walk around the streets of Karakoy, a great little area on the European side of Istanbul, where you’ll get a feel for the city’s real life.
-It’s safe and fantastic; just wind through the streets, always walking downhill towards the river.
+After you come down, walk around the streets of Karakoy, a great little area on the European side of Istanbul.
+Here, you’ll get a feel for the city’s real life.
+It’s safe and fantastic.
+Just follow the winding streets, always walking downhill towards the river.

 When you reach the Galata Bridge, go down to the riverside on the right.
 You’ll find the bank lined with outdoor grills where chefs cook fish sandwiches (5 lire each) that you then eat at the tables along the water’s edge.
 You’ll find just as many Turks here as tourists.